Massachusetts monks tap brewing tradition to support aging members

+* Says the term of the notes is 3 years and the interest rate at 5.1 percent

-SPENCER, Mass.
-Tucked off a two-lane highway in a hilly, wooded section of central Massachusetts, a group of Roman Catholic monks has embraced a centuries-old tradition they hope can sustain their aging members in a world of rapidly rising health costs.
+SPENCER, Mass., July 24 Tucked off a two-lane highway in a hilly, wooded section of central Massachusetts, a group of Roman Catholic monks has embraced a centuries-old tradition they hope can sustain their aging members in a world of rapidly rising health costs.

 The 60 monks of St. Joseph's Abbey still rise at 3 a.m. for prayers and pass most of their days in silence.
 But when it is time for work, a handful head down to the monastery's new brewery, the first outside Europe to produce certified Trappist Ale.